cornishcoder1/the_paper_lounge/README.md

 - Ed from Tutor Support for your patience and help in error handing non-existent genre pages.

 - Lisa Tinmurth and John from Tutor Support for helping me with my delete modal code.

+- The CI Slack Community for an invaluable archive of help!